BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Also optionally specifies :prop:`position` to be uniformly random over all points that could result in a visible object (note that the above requirement will ensure the object is in fact visible).

+.. versionchanged:: 3.0

+    This specifier now specifies position uniformly randomly over all points that could result in a visible object.
+This accounts for objects who's position might be out of the visible region, but who have a portion of their occupied space visible (e.g. a corner that is visible), which would never be generated with the previous semantics.

 .. _not visible [from ({Point} | {OrientedPoint})]:

 not visible [from (*Point* | *OrientedPoint*)]